dominika-czycz/AsyncTaskApi/README.md

 ## How to use the application
 [here](postman) you can find postman collection to test the application.

+## Tips for IntelliJ users
+If gradle bootJar throws an exception related to 'apiElements' capability org.springframework.boot:spring-boot-gradle-plugin:3.0.2
+1. Go to the settings --> Build, Execution, Deployment --> Build Tools --> Gradle.
+2. Click on your gradle project under 'Gradle Projects'.
+3. Choose your Gradle JVM for the project.
+In my case it was openjdk-17.

 ## Contact
 Created by [@dominika-czycz](https://github.com/dominika-czycz)